-The Resolution establishes an Operating Reserve Fund, with a Requirement that the reserve be equal to one sixth of the Operating Budget of the Authority.
-For Fiscal Year 2012, the Operating Reserve Fund Balance is \$37.2 million meeting the fund balance requirement.
-The purpose of the operating reserve is to provide contingency funds in the event of unanticipated expenditures for operation and maintenance.
-In addition to the Operating Reserve Fund, the Resolution requires that the Operating Fund carry, at the beginning of each month, an amount equal to the projected expenditures for the next three months.
+The Resolution establishes an Operating Reserve Fund, with a requirement that the reserve be equal to one sixth of the operating budget of the Authority.
+At the beginning of FY 2015, the Operating Reserve Fund balance was \$39.0 million, meeting the fund balance requirement.
+The purpose of the Operating Reserve Fund is to provide contingency funds in the event of unanticipated expenditures for operation and maintenance.
+In addition to the Operating Reserve Fund, the Resolution requires that the Operating Fund established under the Resolution carry, at the beginning of each month, an amount equal to the projected expenditures for the next three months.
 These monies can serve as a working capital allowance, as well as sources of short-term funds in extraordinary circumstances.

-By comparison, the amounts of operating contingency funds typically carried by other major utilities range from 30 days of expected system expenditures to 2 months of operating expenses.
+By comparison, the amounts of operating contingency funds typically carried by other major utilities range from 30 days of expected system expenditures to two months of operating expenses.

 The level of such reserves is sometimes tied directly to the predictability of the revenues of the system, with reserves being higher in regions where supply deficits may seriously curtail sales, and hence revenues.
-In such instances the Operating Reserves serve as a contingency against both unanticipated increases in expenses and shortfalls in revenues.
+In such instances the operating reserves serve as a contingency against both unanticipated increases in expenses and shortfalls in revenues.

 The sufficiency of the Operating Reserve Fund requirement is a function of: the uses to which it might be put, other contingency funds available to the Authority for operating purposes, and the predictability of revenues flowing from the application of the Authority's rates and charges.
 Based upon our review of the operating expenses of the Authority, the monies in the Operating Reserve Fund are sufficient to cover any reasonable unanticipated operating event.
-Moreover, because the Authority's rates and charges are applied retroactively (the assessments against any particular Local Body are a function of this year's budget and last year's use of the systems) and are thus known with precision, there is little probability that shortfalls in sales, owing, for example to supply deficits, will directly impact the revenues of the Authority.
-Because the Authority has the ability to intercept state aid for most local Bodies, which it serves, there is little probability of a continued shortfall of revenues.
+Moreover, because the Authority's rates and charges are applied retroactively (the assessments against any particular Local Body are a function of this fiscal year's budget and last fiscal year's use of the Systems) and are thus known with precision, there is little probability that shortfalls in sales, owing, for example to supply deficits, will directly impact the revenues of the Authority.
+Because the Authority has the ability to intercept state aid for most Local Bodies, there is little probability of a continued shortfall of revenues.

 The Authority does, however, need reserves to provide for increased expenses or revenue shortfalls.
 It is our opinion that the Operating Reserve Fund Revenue Requirement is adequate for these purposes.